justdev-chris/Mochi-AI-DISCORD/README.md

 ## 🐾 Usage

 - Invite the bot to your Discord server with proper permissions (Send Messages, Read Message History).
-- Chat with it by mentioning or using commands (command is !ai (yourmessage) ).
+- Chat with it by mentioning or using commands (command is @Mochi Catboy#7208 (yourmessage) ).
-- You are able to DM the bot but make sure you always include "!ai (your message)"  for it to respond.
+- You are able to DM the bot but make sure you always include "@Mochi Catboy#7208 (your message)"  for it to respond.

 ---